fiddlesleet/World-Book-Challenge/july_book_recommendations.md

 39. Austria
 40. Azerbaijan
 41. Belarus
-    * Voices from Chernobyl by Svetlana Alexievich (Nobel Laureate)
+    * *Voices from Chernobyl* by Svetlana Alexievich (Nobel Laureate)
-    * War’s Unwomanly Face by Svetlana Alexievich (Nobel Laureate)
+    * *War’s Unwomanly Face* by Svetlana Alexievich (Nobel Laureate)
 42. Belgium
 43. Bosnia and Herzegovina
 44. Bulgaria
 45. Croatia
-    * Croatian Tales of Long Ago, https://en.wikipedia.org/wiki/Croatian_Tales_of_Long_Ago
+    * *Croatian Tales of Long Ago*, https://en.wikipedia.org/wiki/Croatian_Tales_of_Long_Ago
     * Anything by Ivana Brlic Mazuranic
     * Anything by Ivo Andrić--a fair bit of his work has been translated into English
 46. Cyprus
 47. Czech Republic
-    * To the Castle and Back by Vaclav Havel, a playwright by trade who became the first president of Czechoslovakia after communism.
+    * *To the Castle and Back* by Vaclav Havel, a playwright by trade who became the first president of Czechoslovakia after communism.
 48. Denmark
-    * The Year of Living Danishly by Helen Russell, from a British author on her experience living in rural Jutland
+    * *The Year of Living Danishly* by Helen Russell, from a British author on her experience living in rural Jutland
 49. Estonia
 50. Finland
-    * The Nordic Theory of Everything: In Search of a Better Life by Anu Partanen (3 votes)
+    * *The Nordic Theory of Everything: In Search of a Better Life* by Anu Partanen (3 votes)
 51. France
-    * The Little Prince / Le petit prince
+    * *The Little Prince / Le petit prince*
-    * The End of Eddy by Edouard Louis
+    * *The End of Eddy* by Edouard Louis
     * Take place in France, by American authors:
-       * Murder in the Marais (NOTE: American author, but takes place in France)
+       * *Murder in the Marais*
-       * The Only Road in Paris by Elaine Sciolino
+       * *The Only Road in Paris* by Elaine Sciolino
 52. Georgia
 53. Germany
 54. Greece
-    * The House by the River by Lena Manta
+    * *The House by the River* by Lena Manta
 55. Hungary
 56. Iceland
 57. Ireland